ishanpranav/advent-of-code-2023/README.md

   external dependencies beyond the C standard library (`libc`) and the C mathematics library (`libm`).
 The first and second problems for a given day must be implemented separately.
-- The solution must produce the correct result for the [examples](data/), not just the personalized puzzle input.
-This means that the efficient solutions to Day 10(b) and Day 21(b) are unfeasible.
 - Bounds checking is not required for data structures whose capacity is defined by a macro.
 - The return values of all C standard library functions must be checked, except